Why invest in EIS?

 Investing in small businesses is inherently more risky than investing in large businesses.
 Small firms are more likely to fail and investments can be hard to sell.
 This is one of the reasons the government offers tax benefits on EIS.
 The reliefs can soften the blow if things don’t work out, but amplify any gains if the firm succeeds.

 Nobody likes losing money, but as you should have received 30% initial tax relief the value of the investment has to decrease by 30% before you will be out of pocket.
 You can also write off losses against either income or capital gains tax.
-This means in the worse case scenario, without any asset backing, the maximum effective loss for a 45% taxpayer could be as little as 38.5 pence for every £1 invested.
+This means in the worse case scenario – the investment fails with no recoverable assets – the maximum effective loss for a 45% taxpayer could be as little as 38.5 pence for every £1 invested.

 EIS are for wealthier and sophisticated investors who are not reliant on the amount they invest and can tie up their capital for the longer term.
 They must be able to accept the risk they could lose some or all of their investment.